chinghoi/CHPagerView/README.md

 ## License

-CHBannerView is available under the MIT license.
+CHPagerView is available under the MIT license.
 See the LICENSE file for more info.